Flying-Bison01/Taskk/README.md

 3. Set Up the Frontend
 To run the frontend, follow these steps:

-Navigate to the Client Directory: Change to the client directory:
+Navigate to the Frontend Directory: Change to the Frontend directory:

 bash
 Copy